 Who We Are

 The latest Big Sur Volunteer Fire Brigade News!
-Read it here in the May 2013 Round Up
+Read it here in the: January 2014 Round-Up

 The Big Sur Volunteer Fire Brigade was formed in 1974 to provide structure fire protection for the residents and businesses in the Big Sur area.
 Our response area covers 60 miles of coastline, along Highway One, from Hurricane Point on the north end to the Monterey/San Luis Obispo County line on the south.
 We were then, and still are, an all-volunteer Fire Brigade, currently with about 40 members.
 Our organization now provides both structure and wildland fire protection to the Big Sur community.
 Additionally, we respond to medical aid incidents, vehicle accidents, high angle rescues, coastal and hazardous materials incidents, and we provide management and mutual aid for major incidents such as large wildfires and emergency road closures which can isolate the entire community.

 We are funded almost entirely by grants and donations from fundraising activities such as our Big Sur River Run, our annual BBQ and Firefighter’s Muster, the Big Sur Marathon, and the Nepenthe Halloween Bal Masque.
 We also send out a fundraising letter each year requesting support from our local residents.
 We welcome any and all donations as we are continually trying to upgrade our equipment and emergency response capabilities.

 Contributions such as cash, appreciated stock, in-kind professional services, and used vehicles and equipment have in the past helped us build our capabilities for emergency response.
 If you would like to contact us about making a donation, our address is: